tidaltheory/tidaltheory-www/content/photos/screen-shots/assassins-creed-origins.md

 ---
 title: Assassin’s Creed Origins
 description: Another return, to a series I hadn’t played since Assassin’s Creed III, but the setting of this one drew me back in.
-The AC games have always had a focus on making their open-world environments look incredible and this one is no exception, especially with dynamic day-night cycles and weather.
+The AC games have always had a focus on making their open-world environments look incredible and this one is no exception, especially with dynamic day-night cycles and&nbsp;weather.
 created: 2020-04-25
 updated: 2020-12-29
 cover: ac-origins_20200607204931